 If I Workout And Have More Muscle, Is My BMI Still Accurate?

-If you workout and have good muscle tone then BMI may not be an accurate measurement of your weight and health risk.
+If you work out and have good muscle tone then BMI may not be an accurate measurement of your weight and health risk.
 Two people who weigh the same but have different muscle mass will not only look different, but the one with better muscle tone will most likely be healthier and have a lower risk for health problems.
 Most complications of obesity are due to too much fat, not muscle.

 Location Of Fat Is Important

 The location of fat/weight is also an important thing to consider.
-Someone who carries a lot of extra fat around their abdominal region, for example, is more at risk for health complications then someone who carries extra weight in their thighs or lower body.
+Someone who carries a lot of extra fat around their abdominal region, for example, is more at risk for health complications than someone who carries extra weight in their thighs or lower body.
 (2)

 Full Body Scan

-The most accurate way to determine one’s health based on weight and fat distribution is through a full body scan, like a DEXA Scan.
-This uses a special technology that measures precisely the amount of fat, lean mass and bone density in an individual and can also show you where the most fat is located.
-You can ask your physician about getting a full body scan.
-In some cases it may be covered by insurance, with others you might be asked to cover it out of pocket.
+The most accurate way to determine one’s health based on weight and fat distribution is through a full-body scan, like a DEXA Scan.
+This uses a special technology that measures precisely the amount of fat, lean mass, and bone density in an individual and can also show you where the most fat is located.
+You can ask your physician about getting a full-body scan.
+In some cases, it may be covered by insurance, with others you might be asked to cover it out of pocket.
 I believe it can be a great tool to measure progress when you are undergoing a personal transformation.

 Another Way To Measure Obesity – Waist To Hip Ratio

 If you are not satisfied with your BMI results but do not want to pay for a full-body scan, another way to measure if your weight is in the obese category is by calculating your waist-to-hip ratio.
 All you need is a long measuring tap.
 Simply measure the circumference of your waist and your hips.
 Take your waist measurement and divide it by your hip measurement.

 - Less than 0.9 = low risk, healthy weight